Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Refined Gukov--Vafa Theorem for

 \subsubsection{Trial Statements for a Complex Structure with $B^{(2,0)} \neq 0$}

-The results in Thms. \ref{thm:MChen-thm3.11-refined}, \ref{thm:mirror-(n0)-isIN-alg} and \ref{thm:RCFT-2-GV-forT4} are valid only for a polarizable complex structure $I$ where $B^{(2,0)} = 0$, because Thm. \ref{thm:mirror-exist} guaranteeing a geometric SYZ-mirror is proved only for such complex structures.
+The results in Thms. \ref{thm:MChen-thm3.11-refined}, \ref{thm:mirror-(n0)-isIN-alg} and \ref{thm:RCFT-2-GV-forT4} are valid only for a polarizable complex structure $I$ where $B^{(2,0)} = 0$, because Thm. \ref{thm:mirror-exist} guaranteeing a geometric SYZ-mirror has been proven only for such complex structures.
 For a general polarizable complex structure $I$, not necessarily $B^{(2,0)}=0$, one may still be interested in characterizing the data $(T^{2n=4};G,B; I)$ for a rational SCFT in terms of Hodge structures.
 Thm. \ref{thm:RCFT-2-GV-forT4-genI} below is meant to be for that broader class of complex structures.

 Suppose that $(T^4;G,B)$ is for a rational $\mathcal N=(1,1)$ SCFT, and $I$ a polarizable complex structure with which $G$ is compatible.
 Suppose further that a geometric SYZ-mirror exists.
 Then Prop. \ref{props:MChen-thm2.5}, Thms. \ref{thm:Kahler-is-alg} and \ref{thm:MChen-thm3.11-refined} still hold true.
 Discussion leading to Thm. \ref{thm:mirror-(n0)-isIN-alg}, however, needs to be modified at one point.
-The elements $\{\mho^\sigma \}$ do not generate a $[K^r:\Q]$-dimensional subspace of $A(M)\otimes \C$, but a $[K^r:\Q]$-dimensional subspace of $(e^{B^{\rm transc}/2} A(M))\otimes \C$; let us still use the same notation $g^*(T^\circ_M)\otimes \Q$ for the $[K^r:\Q]$-dimensional space in $e^{B^{\rm transc}/2}A(M)$.
+The elements $\{\mho^\sigma \}$ do not generate a $[K^r:\Q]$-dimensional subspace of $A(M)\otimes \C$, but a $[K^r:\Q]$-dimensional subspace of $(e^{B^{\rm transc}/2} A(M)\otimes \C)$; let us still use the same notation $g^*(T^\circ_M)\otimes \Q$ for the $[K^r:\Q]$-dimensional space in $e^{B^{\rm transc}/2}A(M) \otimes \Q$.
 So, we have an analogue of Thm. \ref{thm:RCFT-2-GV-forT4}: \begin{thm} Let $(M; G, B)$ a set of data of a real $2n$-dimensional manifold $M$, a Ricci-flat metric $G$ and a closed 2-form $B$ on $M$; we assume that there exists a complex structure $I$ so that $(M, G, I)$ can be regarded as a K\"{a}hler manifold.
-We have so far verified the following statements in the case $M=\R^4/\Z^{\oplus 4}$.
+We have so far verified the following statements in the case $M=\R^4/\Z^{\oplus 4} \cong T^4$.
 In the following, we avoid repeating literally the same sentences as in Thm. \ref{thm:RCFT-2-GV-forT4} and abbreviate them by ``.......''.